blaenk/blaenk.github.io/provider/notes/swift.markdown

 Protocol conformance can be checked with the `is` operator, and instances can be cast to a specific protocol with the `as` operator.
 However, conformance can only be checked if the protocol is marked with the `@objc` attribute---which indicates that the protocol should be exposed to Objective-C code---even if in reality it _won't_ be used by Objective-C code.
 A consequence of this is that `@objc` protocols can only be adopted by classes and not structures or enumerations.

-It's also possible to define optional requirements within protocols by prefixing the requirement with `@optional`.
+It's also possible to define optional requirements within protocols by prefixing the requirement with `optional`.
 Optional property or method requirements that return a value always return it as an optional, and so optional chaining may be used.
 Again, optional requirements are only possible if the protocol is marked as `@objc`.

 # Generics